StavrosNik4/Graphics-Programming-Projects/README.md

 ### Project 1: Fractals - The Basics

+Simple Fractals creation and camera movement through the mouse.

-### Project 2: Cube - Basic Transforms
+### Project 2: Spinning Cube - Basic Transforms

+Simple creation of a cube and application of different basic transformations (Rotation, Translation, Scaling).

 ### Project 3: House with sun - Lighting and Advanced Topics

+We created a 3D scene of a house with a sun and also enhanced the scene with lighting techniques.
+The 3D object of the sun was created through recursive subdivision.

 ## Modelling - Digital Image Synthesis Class Projects

-This is a collection of 2 projects (each with 2 subprojects) we made during the semester of the Modelling - Digital Image Synthesis Class class.
+This is a collection of 2 projects (each with 2 subprojects) we made during the semester of the Modelling - Digital Image Synthesis Class.
 During that time those projects taught us the math behind the Splines and Surfaces, the physics behind the particles systems and also the basics of animation.

 ### Project 1.1: Splines

+Different kinds of splines in an app.

 ### Project 1.2: Bicubic Surface

+A simple app that creates a wavy bicubic surface.

 ### Project 2.1: Modular Hierarchical Dog Model